 Enhance health status and program impact

-- Increase health expenditure by Government as a percentage of GDP from the existing 1.15% to 2.5 % by 2025.
+- Increase health expenditure by the Government as a percentage of GDP from the existing 1.15% to 2.5 % by 2025.

 - Ensure district-level electronic database of information on health system components by 2020.